Deltares/hydromt/docs/user_guide/intro.rst

 Term                            Explanation
 ==============================  ======================================================================================
 Command Line Interface (CLI)    high-level interface to HydroMT *build*, *update* and *clip* methods.
-Configuration (HydroMT)         (.ini) file describing the complete pipeline with all methods and their arguments to
+Configuration (HydroMT)         (.yaml) file describing the complete pipeline with all methods and their arguments to
                                 *build* or *update* a model.
 Data catalog                    A set of data sources available for HydroMT.
 It is build up from *yaml* files containing
                                 one or more data sources with information about how to read and optionally preprocess